-As of March 31, 2024 June 30, 2024, warrants issued as consideration to certain customers to purchase 3,663 shares of Class A Common Stock at \$0.01 per share remain outstanding.
-The warrants vest dependent on the number of installed units, as defined by the warrant agreements, purchased by the customer with certain measurement periods which expired in February 2024.
-The fair value of the vested warrants has been recorded as additional paid-in capital and contra-revenue on the accompanying Consolidated Balance Sheets and Consolidated Statements of Operations and Comprehensive Loss, respectively.
-Based on the count of installed units as of February 2024, the number of warrants to vest is zero and as of December 31, 2023, the Company removed \$193 from additional paid-in-capital and contra-revenue on the accompanying Consolidated Balance Sheets and Consolidated Statements of Operations and Comprehensive Loss.
-There was no contra-revenue recorded related to these warrants during the three or six months ended March 31, 2024 June 30, 2024 and March 31, 2023.
+As of September 30, 2024, warrants issued as consideration to certain customers to purchase 3,663 shares of Class A Common Stock at \$0.01 per share were no longer outstanding.
+The vesting of the warrants was dependent on the number of installed units, as defined by the warrant agreements, purchased by the customer with certain measurement periods which expired in February 2024.
+The fair value of the vested warrants was recorded as additional paid-in capital and contra-revenue on the accompanying Condensed Consolidated Balance Sheets and Condensed Consolidated Statements of Operations and Comprehensive Loss, respectively.
+Based on the count of installed units as of February 2024, the number of warrants to vest is zero and as of December 31, 2023, the Company removed \$193 from additional paid-in-capital and contra-revenue on the accompanying Condensed Consolidated Balance Sheets and Condensed Consolidated Statements of Operations and Comprehensive Loss.
+There was no contra-revenue recorded related to these warrants during the three or nine months ended September 30, 2024 and 2023.